KPInc425/mybibliotheca/UI_MIGRATION_SUMMARY.md

 ## Conclusion

-The migration to Tailwind CSS with DaisyUI has successfully modernized the MyBibliotheca UI while maintaining all functionality and improving the overall user experience.
+The migration to Tailwind CSS with DaisyUI has successfully modernized the BookOracle UI while maintaining all functionality and improving the overall user experience.
 The new system provides better maintainability, consistency, and theming capabilities for future development.

 ### Key Achievements
 - ✅ Complete migration of 20+ templates